CameronShum/Automated-Text-Message-Sending/README.md

-# Automated Text Message Sending
+# Automated Text Message Manipulation Using Python

 A program that reacts to incoming text message and sends appropriate data from a text file.